e-gun/HipparchiaWindows/README.md

     After watching a lot of messages fly by you will have the full framework.
 Its probably good news if you see the following: `CONGRATULATIONS: You have installed the Hipparchia framework`

-1. After you have instealled the software framework, you need to load the data.
+1. After you have installed the software framework, you need to load the data.
     You either do what it says at

     **either**